 If air-conditioning is particularly bad for causing your eyes to dry out, avoid this environment as much as possible.
 It is also important to remember to blink regularly particularly when reading, driving or using a computer.

 Drink plenty of water.
 When you become dehydrated, one of the first places your body will take fluid from is your eyes.
 Keeping hydrated is not only important for eye health, but also for your general wellbeing.

 Are there herbal remedies to help me?

 Herbal remedies are available, both to provide comfort for the eye symptom, but also to tackle the root of the problem.

 If your eyes are feeling particularly irritated or dry, then eye drops may bring you quick and effective relief.
 Euphrasia eye drops soothe and maintain the lubrication of the eyes, and are also safe for contact lens wearers.
 Both lutein and Euphrasia can be taken internally to help maintain healthy eyes.

 However, as the menopause is at the root of your symptom, you may also find that tackling the associated hormone imbalance may bring effective relief from your dry eyes.
 Soy isoflavones mimic the effect of oestrogen in the body therefore reducing the symptoms of the menopause.
-This can be found in herbal remedies such as Menosan Menopause Support.
+This can be found in herbal remedies such as our Menopause Support supplement.